AminAlam/AminAlam.github.io/_pages/about.md

 ======
 My name is Mohammad**Amin** **Alam**alhoda, and I am a last-year Bachelor of Science student in Electrical Engineering at Sharif University of Technology (SUT).
 * I am currently a scientific intern at IST Austria, where I am very fortunate to be advised by Prof. Sandra Siegert.
-* I am also a research assistant at IPM Insitute for Research in Fundamental Sciences (Tehran, Iran), Where I have the great pleasure of working with Prof. Ali Ghazizadeh.
+* I was also a research assistant at IPM Insitute for Research in Fundamental Sciences (Tehran, Iran), Where I had the great pleasure of working with Prof. Ali Ghazizadeh.
 * My main areas of interest include system and computational neuroscience, medical signal and image processing, and biomedical applications of deep-learning.